-IBM Maximo is an asset management tool that allows the users to manage the assets from a single system.
+IBM Maximo is an asset management tool that allows users to manage the assets from a single system.
 Using this single system company can have a glance over the full life cycle of their organizational assets, which includes production, communication, infrastructure, transportation, and a lot more.

 Maximo is a cloud-based or on-premise technology and can be easily accessed from any device.
 In this IBM Maximo tutorial, we are going to discuss the major concepts that are associated with Maximo.
 Without wasting much time, let’s get into the tutorial part.

-Documented maintenance plans through knowledge-based solution lead to timely problem identification and resolution
+Documented maintenance plans through knowledge-based solutions lead to timely problem identification and resolution: